HypixelPlus/hypixel-plus-translations/README.md

 And some advice:<br>
 `toggle.on.negative`, `toggle.on.balance`, `toggle.off.negative`, and `toggle.off.balance` can be used to balance out the icon spacing used in the Ko-Fi tab (You will find this important if you need to change the on/off toggle text)

-If you want to contribute to translating H+ into another language, make a PR!<br>
 Thank you!